Dirk-Arwood/No-Mans-Sky-Kitbasher/README.md

 I believe I have come up with a solution, cross-referencing the names with the parts, and inputting that data into a spreadsheet...
 Lets get to work.

 I have run another test ship through the printer, and I am now settling on the scale I want for the ships.

+Time flew by, but we're back in business, I am now going to attempt to categorise each ship part that I can by classification, purely by letter increments to distinguish them, after which I will cross-refererence the names.
+Here we go